QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

 # Optimising the effects

-Unforutnately, digging into the painting problems is going to require a less analytical approach.
+Digging into the painting problems is going to require a less analytical approach.
 Whilst the frame-by-frame view at the top of the timeline shows a significant paint time, the flame chart is showing barely any painting time and the aggregated time at the bottom shows a very different story -

 <img src="{{ site.github.url }}/cprice/assets/svg-filters/timeline-broken.png" alt="Broken timeline? screenshot" width="878"/>